How to Pick and Efficiently Pack Travel Clothes

 A couple of things to note :

 • I have a different number of shirts vs. pants/skirts, and I rotate through each one.
 That way I do not have the same look every day.
-I accomplish this by dedicating the bottoms to be neutral in color – black, grey, tan – and have the tops be the color – blue, purple, red, green.

 • One challenge of packing cubes is sometimes your clothes will start to smell.
 One trick I use to extend the time between washings is I cut up a soap bar into 1″x1″ chunks (or so), put that into a nylon sock, and place one of those into each packing cube.
 The soap gives it a nice smell, and if you ever run out of soap, you have a few cubes in reserve!

-If you are traveling for more than a few days, then you will do laundry.
+If you are traveling for more than a few days, then YOU WILL DO LAUNDRY.
 Prior to your trip, test and make sure your clothes will dry fast enough.
 For those of you new to doing laundry on the road here are some tips and tricks I have learned:

 1. Throw your clothes in the shower or tub when you take your shower/bath.
 Use soap or shampoo to build up a lather and rub it into your clothes.
 DO NOT RINSE, yet.
 Continue taking your shower and while doing so, stomp on the clothes to work out dirt, grime, etc. Only when you are done cleaning yourself rinse out the clothes.